"Pastoral care is excellent."

 Upon arriving at Cobham Hall, each student is paired with a ‘Big Sister’; a girl from the same Tutor Group, who will either be in the same year group or the year above.
 Big Sisters help new students find their way around, and settle in to life at Cobham Hall.

 Tutor Groups and Boarding

-The School is divided into three sections: Lower School (Years 7 and 8), Middle School (Years 9, 10 and 11, and Pre-IB) and Sixth Form (Years 12 and 13).
+The School is divided into three sections: Lower School (Years 7 and 8), Middle School (Years 9, 10 and 11) and Sixth Form (Years 12 and 13).
 A Senior Tutor is responsible for Lower School and another for Middle School, while the Head of Sixth Form has overall responsibility for the oldest girls.
 There are regular Pastoral Committee meetings to enable smooth communication, raise any concerns about students, and co-ordinate activities.

 Each student belongs to a Tutor Group of between 9 and 15 girls, with a Tutor who keeps an eye on the progress and behaviour of all his or her tutees.
 Tutor Groups are “vertical” – they are composed of girls from different year groups within the same section (Lower or Middle School, or Sixth Form).
 This promotes friendships between year groups and encourages older girls to support younger ones.

 In Boarding, Housemistresses get to know all of their boarders well as they are each responsible for a small group.
 Good relationships between Housemistresses and their charges mean that girls feel comfortable confiding in their Housemistress.
 House staff work together with teachers and tutors to ensure the best care for all students.